Job Market Paper

 Abstract: Instrumental variables (IV) estimation suffers selection bias when the analysis conditions on the treatment.
 In this paper, we derive exact analytic expressions for IV selection bias across a range of data-generating models, and for various selection-inducing procedures.
 We present four sets of results for linear models.
 First, IV selection bias depends on the conditioning procedure (covariate adjustment vs. sample truncation).
 Second, IV selection bias due to covariate adjustment is the limiting case of IV selection bias due to sample truncation.
 Third, in certain models, the IV and OLS estimators under selection bound the true causal effect in large samples.
 Fourth, we characterize situations where IV remains preferred to OLS despite selection on the treatment.
 These results broaden the notion of IV selection bias beyond sample truncation, replace prior simulation findings with exact analytic formulas, and enable formal sensitivity analyses.

-Elasticity Estimation in Discrete Choice Models with Population Misspecification
+``Elasticity Estimation in Discrete Choice Models with Population Misspecification'' (with Diwakar Raisingh)

 Works in Progress

-Identification of Market Size in the Estimation of Discrete Choice Models (Diwakar Raisingh)
+``Identification of Market Size in the Estimation of Discrete Choice Models'' (with Diwakar Raisingh)